Macular Degeneration Treatment in Long Island

 Understanding Your Treatment Options

-There is no known cure for dry macular degeneration, but there are a few ways to manage it.
+There is no known cure for dry macular degeneration, but there are a ways for Long Island patients to manage it.
 Making healthy lifestyle changes (e.g., quitting smoking, exercising regularly) can help reduce the risk of macular degeneration and possibly slow its progression.
 Experts have found that certain nutrient supplements — vitamin C and vitamin E, lutein and zeaxanthin — may also be responsible for lowering the risk of the disease and slowing its progression.
 These nutrients can be found in dark, leafy greens and colorful fruits and vegetables.
 Learn more about how nutrition can affect eye health.

 We can treat the wet type of macular degeneration in a few different ways.
 For example, certain medications are designed to reduce or stop the growth of abnormal blood vessels in the retina.
 Lasers can also be used to destroy abnormal blood vessels and prevent them from leaking, bleeding and growing.